 Wills, Probate, Tax & Trusts Article

-This week (8-14 May) is Dying Matters Awareness Week, organised by the Dying Matters Coalition to encourage people to talk openly about dying, death and bereavement.
-Most of us feel uncomfortable talking about dying, but by having these conversations, we can help to support our loves ones.
+This week (10-16 May) is Dying Matters Awareness Week, organised by the Dying Matters Coalition to encourage people to talk openly about dying, death and bereavement.
+The pandemic has seen a surge in deaths, with more than 1,000 extra people dying at home each week.
+Most of us feel uncomfortable talking about dying, but by having these conversations, we can help to support our loved ones.

 Forbes Solicitors will be blogging every day this week on the importance of getting your affairs in order and planning for the future.
-For more information about Dying Matters Awareness week or how you can plan for your future, contact Lorraine Wilson in our Wills, Probate, Tax and Trusts department or alternatively call Freephone 0800 975 2643 or send any question through to Forbes Solicitors via our online Contact Form.
+For more information about Dying Matters Awareness week or how you can plan for your future, contact Jane Burbidge in our Wills, Probate, Tax and Trusts department or alternatively call 01772 220 022 or send any question through to Forbes Solicitors via our online Contact Form.